laquisha-ayee/greenLitWork/README.md

 # GreenLit Practice Repository

-Welcome to my weekly practice repository for the GreenLit curriculum at App Academy.
-This space documents my ongoing technical growth as a full-stack software engineer, with a focus on clean architecture, scalable backend services, and disciplined deployment workflows.
+This is where I share my weekly practice work for the GreenLit program at App Academy.
+I really enjoy coding every day, and this repo helps me stay consistent while learning how to build clean, reliable web applications from both the frontend and backend.

 ## Folder Structure